poorting/spotweb-docker/README.md

 On this page choose PostgreSQL, and change the server to `spotweb_db`.
 The rest can be left as is.
 Click Verify database to check everything is indeed working and go to the next page.

+**NB**: *If you opted for not using PostgreSQL but using the file based SQLite instead: choose SQLite on this page rather than PostgreSQL.
+No further changes are needed for the rest of the installation.*

 <img src="https://github.com/poorting/spotweb-docker/raw/main/img/spotweb3.png" width="75%" target="_blank">

 Enter the (account) details for your usenet provider and check with the Verify usenet server button. <br/>